 COPD Clinical Trials

 Are you a current or ex-smoker are suffering from a new or increased shortness of breath, cough, or congestion?
 These are symptoms of a disease known as chronic obstructive pulmonary disease (COPD).
-Currently, we have open COPD clinical trials at our clinic in DeLand, Florida and we’re looking to enroll volunteers.
+We are conducting COPD clinical trials in DeLand, Florida and we’re looking volunteers like you.

 If you have been diagnosed with this respiratory disease, then you could qualify for a COPD clinical trial.
 There are two ways you can get the enrollment process started: